 The Queen's House is home to a rich collection of contemporary artwork on free display.
 These artists have responded to contemporary concerns of nationhood, migration, tradition, and life at sea in their own unique and diverse ways.

 On board Cutty Sark you will find games and interactive displays to help you explore the ship’s fascinating history and learn what life was like on board.

-Cutty Sark sailed with two bells - a larger bell, on the monkey foc's'le (the raised deck at the bow) and a smaller bell on the poop deck at the rear.
+Cutty Sark sailed with two bells - a larger bell, on the monkey foc's'le (the raised deck at the bow) and a smaller bell at the rear, located on the poop deck (the raised deck on the stern).